encode/django-rest-framework/docs/api-guide/viewsets.md

 # ViewSets

+> After routing has determined which controller to use for a request, your controller is responsible for making sense of the request and producing the appropriate output.
+>
+> &mdash; [Ruby on Rails Documentation][cite]

 Django REST framework allows you to combine the logic for a set of related views in a single class, called a `ViewSet`.
 In other frameworks you may also find conceptually similar implementations named something like 'Resources' or 'Controllers'.

 A `ViewSet` class is simply **a type of class-based View, that does not provide any method handlers** such as `.get()` or `.post()`, and instead provides actions such as `.list()` and `.create()`.